plogs/asopposedtowhat.com/content/posts/half-truths.md

 # All your eggs in one basket

-* Don't put all your eggs in one basket.
+* Do not dedicate all your resources to one project.
-  Do not dedicate all your resources to one project.[^1] Or, as Mark Twain would say: "Put all your eggs in the one basket and &mdash; WATCH THAT BASKET."[^2]
+  Don't put all your eggs in one basket.[^1] Or, as Mark Twain would say: "Put all your eggs in the one basket and &mdash; WATCH THAT BASKET."[^2]